jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

 $ vainfo | grep iHD
 ```

-5. Fallback to i965 driver.
+5. If you want to uninstall iHD driver and fallback to i965 driver.
 ```bash
 $ sudo apt remove intel-media-va-driver intel-media-va-driver-non-free -y
 ```